Skip to main content

 What is a multi-discharger variance (MDV)?

-A water quality variance is a temporary change in a state's water quality standard for a specific pollutant and its relevant criteria, allowing deviation from meeting a permit limit for a particular discharger for a set amount of time.
+A water quality variance is a temporary change in a state's water quality standard for a specific pollutant and its relevant criteria.
+It is time limited and an option under the Clean Water Act to work towards achieving compliance with the state’s water quality standard.
 An MDV is a single variance that applies to several facilities unable to attain water quality-based effluent limits for the same reason, sometimes termed “eligibility factors.”
 Like an individual variance, an MDV must be applied for and has specific requirements that facilities must adhere to in order to reduce pollutant loading in their discharge.

 What is the basis for the sulfate MDV?